(if the links don't work for you you probably need to disable your ad blocker for this site)

-There's a surprising variety of different kinds of socks available, for something that you would have been forgiven for think would be fairly straight-forward!
+There's a surprising variety of different kinds of socks available, for something that you would have been forgiven for thinking would be fairly straight-forward!
 The first category to look at is probably hiking socks, for men and women.

 Running socks are another option, they tend to be lighter and lacking the strategic padding of hiking socks and so more suitable to combine with shoes rather than boots.
 Here are women's and men's.
 Although, there doesn't seem to be such a big difference between them.